1986–87 Dundee United F.C. season

 The 1986–87 season was the 78th year of football played by Dundee United, and covers the period from 1 July 1986 to 30 June 1987.
 United finished in third place, securing UEFA Cup football for the following season.

+Summary

+Dundee United played a total of 67 competitive matches during the 1986–87 season.
+The team finished third in the Scottish Premier Division.

 They reached the Scottish Cup final, only to lose after extra-time to St Mirren.
 The season is most notable for the club's run to the UEFA Cup Final, knocking out Barcelona, Borussia Mönchengladbach and Universitatea Craiova en route.
-United lost 2–1 on aggregate to IFK Gothenburg in the final.
+United lost 2–1 on aggregate to IFK Göteborg in the final.

-Match results

-Dundee United played a total of 67 competitive matches during the 1986–87 season.
-The team finished third in the Scottish Premier Division.

-In the cup competitions, United lost in the final of the Scottish Cup to St Mirren and lost in the Skol Cup semi-finals.
-Swedish side Gothenburg defeated United in the final of the UEFA Cup over two legs.
+In the cup competitions, United lost in the final of the Scottish Cup to St Mirren and lost in the Scottish League Cup semi-finals.
+Swedish side IFK Göteborg defeated United in the final of the UEFA Cup over two legs.

+The club signed five players during the season with a total public cost of at least £300,000 (some figures unknown).
+Two other players joined before the following season.
+Four players were sold by the club during the season with a public total of nearly £1,000,000.
+One player retired due to injury.

+The club's playing kits were sponsored by future chairman Eddie Thompson's VG Foodstores for a second season.